 For starters, welcome to the site – I’m very happy – nay, honoured – that you’ve taken the time to check out my humble attempts at home cooking.
-This site is still in its infancy stages (just at the half-year mark as of this “About Me” update), but I’m feeling quite blessed by its moderate success so far.
 If you want to learn more about why I started this blog in the first place, please feel free to check out my initial offering to this site, aptly named: First Blog Post – The Culinary Challenge Begins!

 If you don’t have the time right now, let me just explain the “culinary challenge” aspect of From James to Jamie: over the course of 2015, I’ve challenged myself to replicate and/or create 100+ different, new-to-me recipes, blogging about them as I go.
-This is why you’ll see numbered posts as you peruse the site; anything numbered is one step closer to my 100+ goal, and anything not is a recipe I’ve already acquainted myself with, but couldn’t pass up sharing with others.
+This is why you may notice numbered posts as you peruse the site; anything numbered was one step closer to my 100+ goal.
+While that challenge is long over and my new posts are no longer numbered, the numbers remain on the old posts for now.
 As you can very easily notice by reading some more recent posts and comparing them with my initial offerings, my skills as a photographer and home cook have definitely improved since starting this thing.
 As tempted as I am to remove my more unsightly earlier posts, I like the progression that it shows in my cooking journey.

 Away from the blog itself and on to more personal details, here are a few snippets of personal information that may give you a better picture of who that charming tuxedoed man is who’s sharing such tantalizing food with the interwebs: